C-Loftus/Watercolor/readme.md

 ## Caveats

-- Many application don't implement atspi properly
+- Many application don't implement atspi properly, some not at all.
 - Some applications **need to be launched after our atspi client is initialized**

 ## Support